Taryne Mowatt

-Taryne Lee Mowatt (born September 12, 1986) is an American, former collegiate All-American, right-handed hitting, retired pro softball pitcher.
-Mowatt is the current pitching coach for Arizona.
+Taryne Lee Mowatt (born September 12, 1986) is an American former collegiate All-American, right-handed hitting, retired pro softball pitcher.
+Mowatt is the current pitching coach for Mississippi State.
 She played college softball at Arizona and helped them win the 2006 and 2007 Women's College World Series.
 From 2008 to 2013, Mowatt played professionally in National Pro Fastpitch, selected in the 2008 NPF draft by the Washington Glory.
 She ranks in several pitching categories for the Wildcats and holds the Women's College World Series records for strikeouts and wins.

 College career

 Mowatt graduated from Santiago High School in Corona, California in 2004.

 As a freshman at the University of Arizona in 2005, Mowatt began her career a perfect 7-0 in limited appearances for the Arizona Wildcats softball team.
 She debuted on February 4 vs. the Kansas Jayhawks, nabbing a victory by pitching 5 innings and striking out four batters.
 The Michigan Wolverines handed her the only loss for that year on March 21, 2005.

 As a sophomore, Mowatt had career bests in ERA, WHIP and strikeout ratio (10.7).
 She threw 3 no-hitters and a perfect game.
 On February 26, 2006, Mowatt struck out 18 of the Tennessee Tech Golden Eagles for a career best strikeouts in regulation.
 The total tied her for the fourth best 7-inning single game total in the NCAA.

 Mowatt threw her first no-hitter on March 16, 2006, vs. the UNLV Rebels.
 Two days later Mowatt did it better in a 5-inning, 13 strikeouts, 9-0 perfect game against the Cal State Northridge Matadors.
 It was the eighth perfect game overall for the Wildcats and she being just the third pitcher to accomplish the feat.
 Mowatt connected for a three-run homer for her single game best in RBIs off Anjelica Selden of the UCLA Bruins on April 9.
 On April 22, Mowatt and California Golden Bears' Kristina Thorson combined for 38 strikeouts, which was third best (now 7th) all-time in the NCAA; the Wildcats won 4-2 in 13-innings.
 In the Super Regionals vs. the LSU Tigers, Mowatt was a perfect 4/4 at the plate for another career best in hits, the run-rule victory sent the Wildcats into the WCWS on May 27.

 Mowatt hit her third home run in Game One and in the finale of the 2006 Women's College World Series National Championship series against the Northwestern Wildcats, she had two hits; Mowatt would bat close to .400 at the series and .290 for the season.
 Mowatt was selected to the WCWS All-Tournament Team after Arizona won its seventh title.